Vehicle weight

 Vehicle weight is a measurement of wheeled motor vehicles; either an actual measured weight of the vehicle under defined conditions or a gross weight rating for its weight carrying capacity.

 Curb or kerb weight

-Curb weight (U.S. English) or kerb weight (British English) is the total mass of a vehicle with standard equipment and all necessary operating consumables such as motor oil, transmission oil, brake fluid, coolant, air conditioning refrigerant, and sometimes a full tank of fuel, while not loaded with either passengers or cargo.
+Curb weight (American English) or kerb weight (British English) is the total mass of a vehicle with standard equipment and all necessary operating consumables such as motor oil, transmission oil, brake fluid, coolant, air conditioning refrigerant, and sometimes a full tank of fuel, while not loaded with either passengers or cargo.
 The gross vehicle weight is larger and includes the maximum payload of passengers and cargo.

-This definition may differ from definitions used by governmental regulatory agencies or other organizations.
-For example, many European Union manufacturers include the weight of a 75 kg driver and luggage to follow European Directive 95/48/EC.
+This definition differs from definitions used by governmental regulatory agencies or other organizations.
+European Union manufacturers include the weight of a 75 kg driver and luggage to follow EU Directive 95/48/EC.
 Organizations may also define curb weight with fixed levels of fuel and other variables to equalize the value for the comparison of different vehicles.